The Curse of the Ideal Project

 And then the tarnishing starts.
 The corrosive factors of

-I don’t know how to do this - maybe I’ll fail!, and
+I don’t know how to do this - maybe I’ll fail!

 oh!
 I’ve just had a great idea for a …